 - a sense Photo-Morpholino strategy in which your antisense Morpholino is paired with a sense Photo-Morpholino and gene expression continues until the sense photo-Morpholino is cleaved with 365 nm light and releases the antisense Morpholino to knockdown your gene.

 Photo-Morpholino cleavage It is important to use a light source with 365 nm light to cleave Photo-Morpholinos and a narrow-bandwidth light source is optimal to avoid damage by shorter UV wavelengths.
 For example, unfiltered broad-band trans-illuminators will likely kill embryos at an exposure time that is insufficient to cleave the Photo-Morpholinos.
 Instead, you should use a narrow-band 365 nm light source such as an appropriately equipped microscope, a laser, or our Gene Tools lightbox.
 Photo-Morpholinos are cleaved in up to 50 injected embryos at a time with a 5 minute exposure in our light box.
 Choosing a laser or microscope-mounted source may provide very different results.
 The light system you choose should provide reproducible exposure time, distance from the light source, spectrum and radiant power.
 Start by assessing the toxicity to embryos of a light source in a time-course study without Photo-Morpholinos.
 Find an exposure time that is toxic and choose an exposure time that is not toxic for initial experiments with Photo-Morpholinos.
 For many microscope mounted light sources, one minute may be sufficient to cleave the Photo-Morpholino delivered into a single embryo.
 Method of use in embryos Do you have an embryonic lethal phenotype with your current antisense Morpholino oligo?
 Now you can use a complementary sense Photo-Morpholino paired with your antisense Morpholino to block the antisense oligo’s activity until the embryonic lethal period is past, then release your antisense Morpholino later in development with 365 nm light.
 Would you like to knock down gene expression in only a small region of the embryo?
 Now you can use a complementary sense Photo-Morpholino paired with your antisense Morpholino to block the antisense oligo’s activity except where you expose the embryo to focused 365 nm light.
 Would you like to have a Morpholino oligo work for a specific amount of time post-fertilization?
 Inject embryos with an antisense Photo-Morpholino and cleave it at a particular point in development with 365 nm light to ”turn off” the Morpholino oligo activity.
 Photo-Morpholinos are handled differently depending on whether you have chosen the light-on or light-off strategy.
 You might use the oligo alone or in combination with a complementary oligo.
 For the antisense Photo-Morpholino strategy, a target should first be validated with a standard antisense Morpholino oligo.
 The Photo-Morpholino shares the same target as the original antisense oligo.
 This Photo-Morpholino can be delivered much like an unmodified Morpholino though a larger dose might be needed because the replacement of a base with a photo-cleavable linker may reduce the oligo efficacy (activity) slightly.
 For example, a Photo-Morpholino may require a 6 ng injection to get the same knockdown as 5 ng of an unmodified oligo.
 Treatment of the embryo(s) with the appropriate narrow-band 365 nm light will inactivate the Photo-Morpholino.
 For the sense Photo-Morpholino strategy, your antisense Morpholino is paired with a complementary sense Photo-Morpholino.
 The concentration of your stock solutions should be checked prior to pairing and the molar ratio of sense Photo-Morpholino to antisense Morpholino should be tested in a range from 1.3 : 1.0 to 1.0 : 1.0 The sense Photo-Morpholino should not be paired at less than 1:1 with the antisense Morpholino and the optimum ratio of sense Photo-Morpholino to antisense Morpholino will likely be near 1.1 : 1.0.
 Your oligo stock concentrations should be re-checked by spectroscopy prior to each pairing, particularly if the oligo stocks have been stored for a while.
+Mix the aqueous solutions of the Morpholino and complementary Photo-Morpholino at room temperature, vortex briefly, and leave them in a dark box on the benchtop for a half hour.
 Once paired, the duplex oligos can be delivered much like an antisense oligo.
 In the paired form, the total amount of Morpholino delivered to yield the same effect after light-cleavage of the paired Photo-Morpholino will be roughly twice that of a bare oligo.
 For example, a bare Morpholino may yield good results from a 5 ng injection.
 To yield the same results after photo-cleavage, the duplex will include 5 ng of each strand for a total of roughly 10 ng per injection.
 After injection, treatment of the embryo(s) with the appropriate narrow-band 365 nm light will inactivate the Photo-Morpholino and release the antisense oligo.
 Control oligos Several transgenic zebrafish and Xenopus lines have been developed using gal4-UAS (Upstream Activation Sequence) regulation of genes along with a gal4-UAS regulated reporter gene, typically green fluorescent protein (GFP).
 Such lines are readily available from zebrafish and Xenopus stock centers.
 Using a transgenic zebrafish line expressing GFP under the control of gal4-UAS, Tallafuss et al. successfully demonstrated both the antisense Photo-Morpholino and sense Photo-Morpholino strategies (see figure 3 below).

 Figure 3.
 Control oligosAnalyzing fluorescence of an average of more than 100 embryos per treatment, the gal4-UAS target was assessed for both sense Photo-Morpholino (Fig 3 Sec A, columns 3 and 4) and antisense Photo-Morpholino (Fig 3 Sec A, columns 5 and 6) strategies with controls (Fig 3 Sec A, columns 1 and 2).
 GFP expression was directly assessed with the antisense Photo-Morpholino strategy (Fig 3 Sec B).
 The oligos used in this study are available as ready-made controls for assessment of your equipment with the appropriate transgenic line (See Tallafuss et al.* for details).
 Control oligo sequences (all have been tested in an appropriate zebrafish strain)